andreas-becker/typo3-we_google_analytics/Documentation/Administration/Configuration/Index.rst

  		 Boolean

    :Description:
- 		 Set 1 to disable tracking by cookie (CookieLaw).
+ 		 Set 1 to remove disabling of tracking by cookie (CookieLaw).
 Check `Google Developers, Disabling Tracking`_ for more information.

    :Default:
  		 0